liamromanis101/MIFARE-Classic-Dump-Analyzer/README.md

 	•	Manufacturer information (from UID) is only reliably available for NXP (04)
 	•	Access control bit decoding is best-effort and based on known MIFARE specs

+ There will likely be many updates to this repo so please check back :)